SFFS/KRF Filmmaking Grant FAQ

 What phases of the filmmaking process does the SFFS/KRF Grant support?

-The SFFS/KRF Grant supports projects in all phases of the filmmaking process: Screenwriting, Development, Preproduction, Production and Postproduction.
+The SFFS/KRF Grant supports projects in all phases of the filmmaking process: Screenwriting, Packaging, Preproduction, Production and Postproduction.

 What phase should I apply for?
 Can I apply for more than one?